rsocket/rsocket/FAQ.md

 It all comes down to what TCP is designed to do (not overrun the receiver OS buffer space or network queues) and what Reactive Streams flow control is designed to do (allow for push/pull application work unit semantics, additional dissemination models, and application control of when it is ready for more or not).
 This clear separation of concerns is necessary for any real system to operate efficiently.

-This illustrates why every single solution that doesn't have built-in flow control at the application level (pretty much every solution mentioned aside from MQTT, AMQP, and STOMP) is not well-suited for usage, and why ReactiveSocket incorporates application-level flow control as a first-class requirement.
+This illustrates why every single solution that doesn't have built-in flow control at the application level (pretty much every solution mentioned aside from MQTT, AMQP, and STOMP) is not well-suited for usage, and why RSocket incorporates application-level flow control as a first-class requirement.

 #### What about Session Continuation across connections?